Relation between two-phase quantum walks and the topological invariant

 Here $w(x)f_{K}(x;1/\sqrt{2})$ is an absolutely continuous part of $\mu(x)$.
 We emphasize that the weak limit measure is generally asymmetric for the origin, and heavily depends on the phase parameters and initial state.
 Furthermore, like the time-averaged limit measure, if $ab=0$, then, the weak limit measure becomes independent of each phase parameter $\sigma_{+}$ or $\sigma_{-}$, in other words, we can write down the weight function $w(x)$ by the relative phase difference $\sigma$ and initial state.
+For instance, if we start the walk with the mixed state $\varphi_{0}={}^T\![1,0]$ or $\varphi_{0}={}^T\![0,1]$ with probability $1/2$, which is same as the initial state in Grimmett et al.\cite{schudo}, then the same argument holds.
 We provide with the proof of Theorem \ref{weaklimit} in Appendix C by using the {\it time-space generating function method}\cite{segawa}.